 Indicators Standard Required Legal requirements Provisions in national law which protect certain information as confidential should include a clear assessment of what type of information is captured as 'confidential'.
 Nature of information Information which: has been received in the course of a person's work for or on behalf of the competent authority; is not in the public domain; and is not in summary or aggregate form such that individual credit institutions cannot be identified.
+Does a definition exist when former confidential information is further regarded as non-confidential information?

-Principle 2 - Existence of professional secrecy obligation Objective:
+Principle 2 - Existence of professional secrecy obligation